Qizang Valley & Hongxing Lake Trekking

 - Day 4 – Fish Lake Base Camp to A’wong Valley entrance – 13km

-Qizang Valley 七藏沟 is one of the most diverse regions of Songpan.
+Qizang Valley 七藏沟 contains some of the best lakes in Songpan.
 While Qizang Valley is the name for the region at large, each valley within has its own name and distinct features such as lakes and mountain peaks.
 It is home to well known geological features such as Long Lake, Hongxing Lake, and Hongxing Mountain.

 Our route developers and guides are currently exploring other valleys and lakes in the Hongxing area to continue providing exceptional experiences at the high level we expect for ourselves and our customers.
-We recently returned to the region in June of 2018 to determine the status of trekking to Hongxing lake.
+In fact, our staff has begun some rock climbing on the south side of the region, between Hongxing and Xuebaoding.

 We will continue to update this page as the situation in Qizang Valley continues to change with ongoing development.